Sienci-Labs/Resources/gsender/gs-additional-features.md

 ![](/_images/_gsender/_features/gs_fe_macro-run.jpg){.aligncenter .size-medium}

 Macros can also be executed using shortcuts.
-Every time you create a new macro it'll become available at the bottom of the shortcuts list for you to assign a key or joystick button to.
+Every time you create a new macro it'll become available at the bottom of the shortcuts list for you to assign a key or gamepad button to.
 Add your keybindings and enable them by pressing the slider beside the label.

 You can share macros with other users or transfer them between computers by using the import and export features.
 To import one or multiple macros, just press the button with the downward arrow and a browsing window will appear so that you can select the macros you wish to import.
 Similarly, to export all your current macros, press the button with the upward arrow and it'll generate a save file for you.